What does life insurance cost?

 How can you make your life insurance premiums cheaper?

 It’s also important to check what insurance you already have through your super.
-Many funds automatically provide members with death and TPD cover so it could be worth checking you are not unnecessarily doubling up on your cover.
+Many funds automatically provide members with death and TPD cover so it could be worth checking you are not unnecessarily doubling up on your cover, or even being classified as a smoker by mistake.

 Smoking can double life insurance premiums